aws-samples/smart-home-iot-alexa-workshop/README.md

-## Build a connected space with Alexa and AWS IoT
+## Build a connected space with Amazon Alexa and AWS IoT

 Demonstrates building a smart hotel room with Alexa integration to control connected devices.

-This is the companion GitHub repository for the AWS blog post  https://aws.amazon.com/blogs/iot/?p=3527
+This is the companion GitHub repository for the AWS blog post https://aws.amazon.com/blogs/iot/implement-a-connected-building-with-alexa-and-aws-iot/

 This repo will contain all relevant code and CloudFormation templates needed to complete the AWS blog linked above.